Code-Institute-Submissions/breakout/README.md

 This project has went through manual testing on all features and pages as well as code validators for all files.
 The code validators used for this project is w3's validators for HTML and CSS respectively, you can find them on https://validator.w3.org/ and https://jigsaw.w3.org/css-validator/ .
 All the JavaScript was validated using https://jshint.com/ .

-For the responsivity the Chrome developer tools were used, the process will is broken down below:
+For the responsivity the Chrome developer tools were used, the process is broken down below:
 1. Responsivity:
     1. Open the page you are currently testing
     2. Inspect the page by pressing ctrl + i or right clicking the page and selecting "Inspect"